Introduction

 - The expert witness should review the medical facts thoroughly, fairly, and objectively and not exclude any relevant information to create a view favoring either the plaintiff or the defendant.

-- Expert witnesses should be chosen based on their experience where they provide testimony and not based on offices or positions held in medical specialty societies unless such positions are material to the witness's expertise.
+- Expert witnesses should be chosen based on their experience when they provide testimony and not based on offices or positions held in medical specialty societies unless such positions are material to the witness's expertise.

 - An emergency physician should not advertise or solicit employment as an expert witness where such advertising or solicitation contains false or deceptive representations about the physician’s qualifications, experience, titles, or background.